polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Errors
 ---------
 #### TooLarge
-Preimage is too large to store on-chain.

 ---------
 #### AlreadyNoted
-Preimage has already been noted on-chain.

 ---------
 #### NotAuthorized
-The user is not authorized to perform this action.

 ---------
 #### NotNoted
-The preimage cannot be removed since it has not yet been noted.

 ---------
 #### Requested
-A preimage may not be removed when there are outstanding requests.

 ---------
 #### NotRequested
-The preimage request cannot be removed since no outstanding requests exist.

 ---------